oceanum-io/dash-deckgl/README.md

 # dash-deckgl

-dash-deckgl is a Dash component library.
+dash-deckgl is a Dash component library for [deck.gl](deck.gl).

+The main deifference between this component and the [dash-deck](https://github.com/plotly/dash-deck) is the ability to inject custom deck.gl layers within the Dash app code without rebuilding the component.

 Get started with:

 1. Install Dash and its dependencies: https://dash.plotly.com/installation
 2. Run `python usage.py`
 3. Visit http://localhost:8050 in your web browser